 The Seminar is organized in didactical units on software developed and used in fundamental and applied physics, theoretical and experimental.

-The lectures also include a full school of the Geant4 Monte Carlo simulation toolkit and a series of lessons on the basics of the GPU paralell programming.
-The GPU and Geant4 sections consist of a series of lectures followed by hands-on sessions.
-The courses aim to make the participants able to run user applications, simple but comprehensive, based on Geant4.
+The lectures also include a full school of the Geant4 Monte Carlo simulation toolkit and a series of lessons on the basics of the Python programming.
+The Python and Geant4 sections consist of a series of lectures followed by hands-on sessions.
+The courses aim to make the participants able to run user applications, simple but comprehensive.

-Lessons will be devided over 5 days (from Monday to Friday) and will also include lectures on software development in applied physics.
+Lessons will be divided over 5 days (from Monday to Friday) and will also include lectures on software development in applied physics.